Yo-omega/web-hackathon/README.md

    or simply open `index.html` in a browser.

 ## 📜 Usage Guide
-1. **Listing Items:** Navigate to the product section, click "Add Item," and fill in the details.
+1. **Listing Items:** Navigate the product sections or click "Add Item," and fill in the details.
-2. **Finding Services:** Use the search bar and filters to find the right freelancer.
+2. **Finding Services:** Use the search bar and filters to find the right product/servicen.
-3. **Requesting a Delivery:** Post a request, wait for an available student to accept, and coordinate via Discord.
+3. **Requesting a Delivery:** Post a request, wait for an available student to contact you based on your intra's information.

 ## 🤝 Contributing
 We welcome contributions!
 To contribute: